compono/idibu-api/UPP/partner-ad-manager.md

 </code>
 </pre>

-You can use <a href="https://github.com/oneworldmarket/idibu-api/blob/master/webservices/advert-management/get-list-of-all-ads.md">idibu webservices</a> to download original posting`s details (like title, description, etc) and fill in the repost form of your software!
+You can use <a href="https://github.com/oneworldmarket/idibu-api/blob/master/webservices/advert-management/get-list-of-all-ads.md">idibu webservices</a> to download original posting`s details (like title, description, etc) and fill in the repost form of your software! <br><br>
+It's even easier with UPP!
+Just provie this as your repost url:<br>

+http://www.idibu.com/clients/easyweb/index.php?h=<b>(posting account hash)</b>2&ins=http%3A%2F%2Fwww.idibu.com%2Fclients%2Fupp%2Findex.php%3Fhash%3D<b>(posting account hash)</b>%26partnerid%3D<b>(your partner ID)</b>%26jobRef%3D<b>(job reference</b>&email=<b>(ad sender`s email)</b>

+So esentially you just need to give UPP hash, job reference and sender and UPP will prepare a page ready to make the repost, already filled with original posting's details!